 Teach English Online from Nigeria

-If you want to teach English from Nigeria, I suggest you teach English online.
-You can command rates that are very high for Nigeria, because you will receive payment in other currencies.
+If you want to teach English in Nigeria, I suggest you teach English online.
+You can command rates that are very high for Nigeria because you will receive payment in other currencies.
 Remember,

 1 Euro equals 482.79 Nigerian Naira